 Lower Barrakka Gardens, Valletta (must see)

-The most prominent object in the gardens is the Neo-classical temple dedicated to Sir Alexander Ball.
-It was built in 1810.
-Ball was a British admiral and was the first Civil Commissioner of Malta.
-Architect Giorgio Pullicino created the monument in the vision of an ancient Greek temple--the design was inspired by the Temple of Hephaestus in Athens.
-The site was considered appropriate for a monument to a naval officer since it overlooks the harbor.
+The most notable feature here is the Neo-classical temple dedicated to Sir Alexander Ball, built in 1810.
+Ball was a British admiral and the first Civil Commissioner of Malta.
+Architect Giorgio Pullicino designed the monument in the style of an ancient Greek temple, taking inspiration from the Temple of Hephaestus in Athens.
+Impossible to miss, it stands right in the middle of the gardens.
+Notice how the terrace’s elevated position overlooks the harbor—a fitting location for a monument to a naval officer who played a key role in Malta’s history.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Valletta.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.